 3. Boston Common

 You will find lots of people enjoying Boston Common, an urban park in Downtown Boston, all year round.
-You’ll have more than 50 acres of green space surrounded by towering office buildings and residences.
+You’ll get to enjoy more than 50 acres of green space surrounded by towering office buildings and residences.
 The summertime is always a popular time to enjoy recreational activities, but the winter can be just as charming.

-Boston Common was built in 1964, making it the oldest public park in the US and one of the most beautiful places in MA.
+This beautiful Boston park was built in 1964, making it the oldest public park in the US and one of the most beautiful places in MA.
 There are sporting facilities like a baseball field, tennis court, and ice-skating rink.
 It’s an excellent place for people-watching, picnics, or catching an event like Shakespeare in the Park.
 The park is the starting point of the Freedom Trail.

 4. Cape Cod National Seashore